 What is a content calendar?

-The goal of a content calendar is to organize your workload and ensure you’re able to consistently produce quality content.
-Beyond just setting a date for publication, it makes it easier to track authors, themes, promotional avenues, and even keep production quality high.
+The goal of a content calendar is to organize your workload and ensure you’re able to produce quality content consistently.
+Beyond just setting a date for publication, it makes it easier to track authors, themes, and promotional avenues, and even keep production quality high.
 A comprehensive content calendar should cover three types of content.

 The three types of content